ruanyf/react-demos/README.md

 [demo](http://ruanyf.github.io/react-demos/demo01/) / [source](https://github.com/ruanyf/react-demos/blob/master/demo01/index.html)

 The template syntax in React is called [JSX](http://facebook.github.io/react/docs/displaying-data.html#jsx-syntax).
-It is allowed in JSX to put HTML tags directly into JavaScript codes. `ReactDOM.render()` is the method which translates JSX into HTML, and renders it into the specified DOM node.
+JSX allows you to use HTML tags in JavaScript code. `ReactDOM.render()` is the method which translates JSX into HTML and renders it into the specified DOM node.

 ```js
 ReactDOM.render(